-- Obtain estimates minimum of 1 below £10,000, two above this. - Quote to be on company headed paper and addressed to you, not the Council. - Check if the contractor is VAT registered. - Make sure the contractor has all the information about the agreed work that needs undertaking. - Ask for a detailed estimate with itemised costs - Obtain separate estimate for any private work you want keeping private work separate - If you use an agent, they'll provide detailed drawings and a written specification for your contractor to price
+- Get quotes minimum of 1 below £10,000, two above this. - Quote to be on company headed paper and addressed to you, not the Council. - Check if the contractor is VAT registered. - Make sure the contractor has all the information about the agreed work that needs to be done - Ask for a detailed quote with itemised costs - Get separate quotes for any private work you want keep any private work separate - If you use an agent, they'll provide detailed drawings and a written specification for your contractor to price